jhalbrecht/HomeAmation/README.md

 #HomeAmation

 Demonstration of a MVVM Light Portable Class Library ViewModel shared between a Windows 8 store application and a Windows Phone 8 application.
-Find a short [blog post[ http://www.appdevpro.com/appfactor-pcl-viewmodels/ with some notes for a lightning talk at Windows AppFactor
+A short [blog post] ( http://www.appdevpro.com/appfactor-pcl-viewmodels/) with some notes for a lightning talk at Windows AppFactor
 ## Solution
 1. HomeAmation.Pcl
 2. HomeAmation.Win8